gjn/mf-chsdi/chsdi/public/doc/source/api/sdiapitutorial.rst

 API Tutorial
 ============

-This step by step tutorial will show you how to add a map in any map page in 2 minutes.
+This step by step tutorial will show you how to add a map in any web page in 2 minutes.

 1. Final result
 ---------------